 The marker then asks questions about the stimulus that provide the candidate with the opportunity to express ideas and opinions.
 The candidate uses their responses to support the discussion and should also aim to display a flexible use of a range of linguistic structures and vocabulary during this time.

-At the end of Part B, the marker asks the candidate whether they have any more to add to the discussion and then asks for their preparation booklet.
+At the end of Part B, the marker asks the candidate whether they have any more to add to the discussion.